Can I use Sensitive Laundry Sheets on wool or silk?Updated 11 days ago

-TL;DR: Sensitive Laundry Sheets are not recommended for wool, silk, cashmere, or other protein fibres.
-The formula includes protease, an enzyme that can weaken these fibres over time.
-Use a wool-safe, enzyme-free detergent instead.
+TL;DR: No. Sensitive Laundry Sheets aren't suitable for wool, silk, or cashmere.
+The formula contains enzymes that can weaken delicate fibres like these over time.
+The same applies to alpaca, mohair, rayon, viscose, and linen.
+For these fabrics, use a wool-safe, enzyme-free detergent instead.

 Why wool and silk need different care